-The average S&P 500 board has detailed oversight frameworks for financial risk, cybersecurity risk, regulatory risk, and executive succession.
-It frequently has no comparable framework for commerce risk — even in companies where the ability to reach consumers directly, build lasting customer relationships, and adapt to channel shifts determines the long-term growth trajectory of the business.
+The average board has detailed oversight frameworks for financial risk, cybersecurity risk, regulatory risk, and executive succession.
+It frequently has no comparable framework for commerce risk, even in companies where the ability to reach consumers directly, build lasting customer relationships, and adapt to channel shifts determines the long-term growth trajectory of the business.

-I've briefed boards on the commerce risk landscape and advised the management teams presenting to them.
-The conversation fails in both directions: directors without a commerce framework asking the wrong questions or none at all; management teams without a clear model for what good governance of commerce looks like, presenting outputs rather than strategy.
+I have briefed boards on the commerce risk landscape and advised the management teams presenting to them.
+The conversation fails in both directions: directors without a commerce framework asking the wrong questions or none at all, and management teams without a clear model for what good governance of commerce looks like.
 This post is an attempt to fix both sides of that conversation.

 Commerce used to be